-Services using space capabilities benefit society on a daily basis and on a global and local scale, such as monitoring natural resources and the environment, improving education in rural areas, assisting search and rescue, and providing remote healthcare.
+Services using space capabilities benefit society on a daily basis and on a global and local scale, such as improving education in rural areas, assisting search and rescue, providing remote healthcare and monitoring natural resources and the environment.

-ESA’s programme of Advanced Research in Telecommunications Systems, ARTES, transforms R&D investment into successful commercial products and services by offering varying degrees of support to projects with different levels of operational and commercial maturity.
+The ARTES programme transforms R&D investment into successful commercial products and services by offering varying degrees of support to projects with different levels of operational and commercial maturity.

 ARTES has three branches:

-- Support and development of new or next-generation satcom products and technologies up to their first flight opportunity is part of ARTES Core Competitiveness.
+- Support and development of new or next-generation satcom products and technologies up to their first flight opportunity is part of Core Competitiveness

-- ESA’s public–private partnerships (PPPs) with satellite operators and manufacturers, supports co-funding to share the risk that comes with investing in new technologies.
-This accelerates their introduction to the market, keeping Europe ahead in satcoms.
+- ESA’s Partnership Projects with satellite operators and manufacturers supports co-funding to share the risk that comes with investing in new technologies.
+This accelerates their introduction to the market, keeping Europe ahead in satcoms

 ESA’s Telecommunications and Integrated Applications also works alongside other public entities such as the European Union, Eurocontrol and the European Defence Agency.
 It also collaborates on various levels with national space agencies across ESA's Member States.